Deepbaran/Deepbaran/README.md

 - 👋 Hi, I’m @Deepbaran
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Frontend Development
-- 🌱 I’m currently learning Android Development
+- 🌱 I’m currently learning React
 - 📫 You can reach me at my email address - deepbaran97@gmail.com

 <!--- - 💞️ I’m looking to collaborate on ... --->